Azure/kubernetes-hackfest/labs/paas/otomi/4_netpols/README.md

 After the changes have been deployed (this will take a couple of minutes), you will see that the service we just created has a host name.
 Click on the host name.
 What do you see?
 Submit a couple of messages.

-9. Now add the other 2 services (redis-follower and redis-leader).
+9. Now add the other 2 services (`redis-follower` and `redis-leader`).
 Make sure to provide the correct port (6379).
-Leave all other settings default and Submit.
+Leave all other settings default (so no exposure) and Submit.
 You don't need to Deploy Changes after every Submit.
 Just create the 2 services and then Deploy Changes.

 When you create a service in Otomi with ingress `Cluster`, the K8s service will be added to the service-mesh in Otomi.
 When you create services in Otomi, the Istio Gateway is automatically configured and Istio virtual services are also automatically created.